Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Conclusions

 This illustrates that $\ns D$ is a logical structure---its dual is topological---and just a \emph{subset} $\prg\ns D$ is deemed to be `computational'.
 The models of the $\lambda$-calculus live in $\prg\ns D\subseteq\ns D$, and $\prg\ns D$ need not be closed under meets or joins.

-The formal sense in which this is intended is just that programs are the things that can be substituted for by the $\sigma$-action; so intuitively atoms in $\ns D\in\indiapp$ `range over' programs.
+The formal sense in which this is intended is just that programs are the things that can be substituted for by the $\sigma$-action; so intuitively atoms in $\ns D\in\indiapp$ `range over' programs (more on this in Subsection~\ref{subsect.cardinality}).
 In the light of this reading of the definitions, Definition~\ref{defn.replete} calls $\ns D$ \emph{replete} when its programs are Turing complete.

 It remains to discover whether there exists a $\lambda$-equality theory such that if $\ns D\in\indiapp$ is a model of that theory then it can have no non-trivial order on its \emph{programs} (so if $x,y\in|\prg\ns D|$ then if $x\leq y$ then $y\leq x$).